1. How to invest in tax-saving mutual fund

 a.
 No need to time and constantly watch the market

 Investors, especially inexperienced ones, are often not sure as to when to enter the market.
 If you invest a significant amount, then there is always a risk of losing out a substantial portion of your investment in a market crash.
 You also stand to benefit significantly during a market high.

 With a SIP, your money is spread over time, and only some part of your entire investment will face the market volatility.

 b.
 Rupee cost averaging

 A SIP allows you to invest at different levels of the market cycle.
 When the market has fallen, you will buy more units, and you get the benefit when the market starts picking up.
 Likewise, you will buy fewer units when the markets are high.
 It will help to reduce the per-unit cost of purchasing the units.
 This phenomenon is known as rupee cost averaging.

 c.
 Build the habit of investing

 d.
 Ideal for budding investors

-If you are someone who has just started a career, then starting an SIP is one way to enter the world of investing.
-This way you gain exposure to equities with a nominal amount.
+If you are someone who has just started a career, then starting a SIP is one way to enter the world of investing.
+This way, you gain exposure to equities with a nominal amount.
 Later, you can venture to riskier but potent equity schemes if it suits your investment needs.

 e.
 Better past performance

 SIP investments have consistently earned higher long-term (5+ years) returns than lump-sum investments.

 3. SIP and lumpsum explained with an example

 Suppose you have Rs.
 10 lakh in your bank account that you wish to invest in ELSS.
-Unless you are market whiz who knows which scheme to select, we wouldn’t recommend lumpsum investment.
+Unless you are market whiz who knows which scheme to select, we wouldn’t recommend a lumpsum investment.